ashumsd7/heyashu/src/content/blog/a-journey-filled-with-friendship-growth-and-countless-memories-farewell-codemonk.md

 Thanks to my managers, Ajay and Anirban.

-I am also grateful to Kiranraj, Vibha,Aslam, Mukhilan, Lokesh Kaushik, Abishek Jha, Tanuja, Vishnu, Lavanya, Devansh, Srijan Bennie Rakshit Umang Varad and Rahil for being a part of this amazing experience.
+I am also grateful to Kiranraj, Vibha, Khushi, Raunak, Varjang, Aslam, Mukhilan, Lokesh Kaushik, Abishek Jha, Tanuja, Vishnu, Lavanya, Devansh, Srijan Bennie Rakshit Umang Varad and Rahil for being a part of this amazing experience.

 This is not goodbye.
 I’m just a call away.
 I will be meeting you all in Bengaluru soon, and I know you will all keep growing and shining in your careers.